DataTalks-ML/Twitter-Health-Surveillance/README.md

 ### Dataset

-The dataset available was a collection of Canadian's physical activity-related tweets from October 12, 2019, to December 1, 2019, provided by Data Intelligence for Health (DIH) Lab.
-The raw dataset had 717 columns and 4,696 rows.
+The dataset available is a collection of Canadian's physical activity-related tweets from October 12, 2019, to December 1, 2019, provided by Data Intelligence for Health (DIH) Lab.
+The raw dataset has 717 columns and 4,696 rows.